Drought deciduous: Botany

 Ambrosia dumosa a is a type of Drought Deciduous plant among the Microphyllous species.
 This is an example when the plant is at a transitional state of progressing abscission and preparing to flower.

 In botany, deciduous is a description of plants that carry out a process which lead to the loss of leaves during a certain time annually.
 This process of shedding leaves is known as abscission.
 Deciduous plants represent a variety of plant species among trees, shrubs and herbs.
 The causes of this phenomenon can vary depending on where the plant or the whole ecosystem is situated at.
 The characteristics of season, climate, temperate and rainfall of a certain region are all considered as factors that may have influenced the plants to be deciduous or influencing plants to have evolved as deciduous plants.

-Cold deciduous species include deciduous plant species that will undergo abscission annually or at a seasonal basis.
+Cold deciduous species include deciduous plant species that will undergo abscission annually or on a seasonal basis.
 Cold deciduous plant species focus on conserving its nutrient to survive through the extreme conditions in winter.
 Drought deciduous species, depending on the region it is situated, would undergo abscission not necessarily due to cold weather, they may undergo this process due to shortage of water which may be limited due to relatively low rainfall and summers with a relatively higher temperature or unexpected prolonged season.
 Conversely, evergreen plant species carry out abscission in a smaller scale continuously in any seasons throughout the year.

 Mechanisms that trigger leaf drop is a process which includes physiological and chemical pathways happening within the plants.
 These include hormonal changes to gradually reduce the use of chlorophyll and generation of certain pigments which is used normally to generate energy via photosynthesis in summer, which gives the autumn colour of the leaves.
 Carotenoids are the pigmentation that is responsible for the yellow or brown colour of the leaves as they started to lose the presence of chlorophyll.
 Anthocyanin is another type of pigmentation that is responsible for giving out red or purple colour of leaves.
 These pigmentations or the colour of leaves are generated by different concentrations of carbohydrate, nitrogen and chlorophyll.
 In relationship with the discolouring of leaves, deciduous plant species are able to reabsorb nutrients from the leaves as they progress into abscission.